-As regular readers of Trail & Kale will know, we are big fans of On Running shoes and have reviewed all of the brand’s most popular road and trail running shoes.
-On have also recently introduced a range of running clothes and socks.
+As regular readers of Trail & Kale will know, we are big fans of On Running shoes and review all of the brand’s most popular road and trail running shoes.
+On also sells a range of running clothes and socks.
 [To see our other reviews, see our On Running brand page!].
 This winter I’ve been wearing On’s women’s running tights for chillier winter runs.

 First impressions of On’s Women’s running tights

 These women’s On Running Tights are very streamlined.
 The fabric is smooth and elasticated, but not overly stretchy.
 The tights do not have a drawstring and have limited ‘give’ in the waistband, which means it’s important to get an appropriately-fitting size.

 I initially ordered these in a size small, but could not get the waistband over my hips!
 An exchange to size-up to a Medium ensured I could get them on comfortably.